MichaelaKemp/231001_Michaela-Kemp_Semester-2_Term-3/README.md

 - Student dashboard with assignment submissions, grades, and class enrollment
 - Teacher dashboard with class management, assignment creation, and grading
 - Admin dashboard for user management and class management
-- Notifications system for assignments and class announcements
-- Integrated calendar for tracking important dates
 - Support for managing multiple classes and enrollments

 ## Technologies Used